pulumi/docs/content/blog/migrating-a-cloud-application-to-kubernetes/index.md

 $ pulumi new aws-typescript
 ```

 The project will require several configuration variables, which we set using `pulumi config set`.
-The variables are used to configure the PostgreSQL admin account, a user account for initializing the schema and table, and the database's region.
+The variables are used to configure the PostgreSQL admin account, a user account for initializing the schema and table, and its region.

 ```bash
 $ pulumi config set sql-admin-name <NAME>